Falkner's Circle: Description

-Falkner's Circle shares various characteristics with the Clatford Stone Circle in that both contained comparatively few stones, were located in valleys, and had a diameter akin to that of the outer ring of The Sanctuary.
+Falkner's Circle shares various characteristics with the Clatford Stone Circle in that both contained comparatively few stones, were built in valleys, and had a diameter akin to that of the outer ring of The Sanctuary.
 Unlike The Sanctuary, Falkner's Circle did not consist of a timber circle later replaced by a stone one.
 The relationship between Falkner's Circle and other aspects of the built prehistoric landscape around Avebury is not clear.
 Although it is inter-visible with a large stretch of the West Kennet Avenue, it does not directly connect to the latter.
 From Falkner's Circle, it is not possible to see the Avebury henge and stone circles, due to the gentle rise of the land to the north of it.
 Compared to many other built structures in the area, such as the Avebury henge, Silbury Hill, and West Kennet Avenue, it is diminutive.
 Gillings et al. thus suggested that its significance for local people might have been fleeting.

 Based on his observations in the 1840s, the antiquarian Mr Falkner suggested that there had once been twelve stones in the circle.
 The 2002 excavation at the site discovered five pits cut into the chalky gravel, which lay on an arc with a diameter of about 44m, spaced between 13 and 17m apart.
 All were associated with pieces of fragmented, burnt sarsen.
 Projecting this arc into a circle, and considering the location of the five known stone holes, would suggest that – if the stones were evenly spaced – there would have been ten megaliths in the circle, not twelve, as Falkner had claimed.
 From other surviving examples of stone circles it is nevertheless known that the stones are not always spaced at even intervals throughout the whole circle, indicating that the ring could have once contained twelve megaliths.

 That excavation also recovered 1074 pieces of worked flint, much of it from the topsoil.
 The majority of this was flake debitage of Late Neolithic or Early Bronze Age character, and suggested that flint knapping had taken place at that location.
 Three sherds of Grooved Ware were also recovered from the site, two of which belonged to the same vessel.
 Gillings et al. believed that Falkner's Circle was probably erected in the late third or early second millennia BCE.